 Remove a hill | $1,000–$5,000 |

-Regrading your driveway allows it to drain water more efficiently, reducing the chance of water seeping in and causing cracks.
+Regrading the driveway helps water drain quickly, slashing the odds of seepage and cracks.
 The cost to regrade your driveway is $1,500 to $9,500.

 Resloping around an existing structure can cost more than resloping a fresh, untouched area.
 One of the most notable benefits of grading your yard to install a patio, deck, or porch is saving money on installation because you won’t need to build a raised deck and pay for the material required.
 Homeowners pay an average of $500 to $4,500 to reslope for a patio or deck.